fernando4capital/youtube/README.md

  pip install pytube

-    After that to download a file:
+    After that download a file using the following command:

- python your_script_name.py "https://www.youtube.com/watch?v=your_youtube_video_id" -o /path/to/output/directory
+ python download.py "https://www.youtube.com/watch?v=your_youtube_video_id" -o /path/to/output/directory

-    Replace your_script_name.py with the actual name of your Python script file, and https://www.youtube.com/watch?v=your_youtube_video_id with the YouTube URL you want to download.
+    Replace https://www.youtube.com/watch?v=your_youtube_video_id with the YouTube URL you want to download.

-    You can include the -o option with a path if you want to specify a custom download location.
+    You can include the -o option with a path to specify a custom download location.

-     If no output path is provided, the video will be downloaded in the current directory.
+     The video will be downloaded in the current directory if no output path is provided.

+     Enjoy the MP4 file without Ads.